 Maximum Residual Disinfectant Level Goal (MRDLG) - The level of a drinking water disinfectant below which there is no known or expected risk to health.
-MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.
+MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants ppm: parts per millionNA: Not Applicableppb: parts per billionND: Not Detected

 Nephelometric Turbidity Unit (NTU): Turbidity is a measure of how clear the water looks.
-The turbidity MCL that applied to the Cedar supply in 2019 is 5 NTU, for at least 95% of the samples in a month.
+The turbidity MCL that applied to the Cedar supply in 2020 is 5 NTU, for at least 95% of the samples in a month.